David Hopkins (musician): Bombay Heavy (2014–present)

 Using the nom de plume "Barnabus Wu" Hopkins is the frontman for Bombay Heavy.
 The group draws its influence from the likes of classic rock bands such as Pink Floyd or Led Zeppelin, playing a kind of psychedelic rock & roll; a striking contrast to Hopkins' usual singer-songwriter style.
-The group's debut EP features Dave Keuning and Mark Stoermer of The Killers, which is no surprise considering Bombay Heavy's connection to the Las Vegas-based power group.
-Two of their earliest gigs were as the opener for The Killers in 2016.
+The group's debut EP features Dave Keuning and Mark Stoermer of the Killers; two of their earliest gigs were opening for the Killers in 2016.